 Notable & Unique: People

-In a nation where 1 out of every 4 children lives in poverty, the
+where approximately 1 in 4 children are living in poverty, the

-In addition, if you are an executive or professional seeking a neighborhood affording
+Also, if you are an executive or professional seeking a neighborhood affording

 an executive lifestyle, or just wanting to find where other executives